-For Family Practitioners (PA), HCI had one-hundred percent (100%) coverage of members in Bent, Costilla, Custer, Huerfano, Mineral, Kiowa, and Saguache counties; ninety-nine percent (99%) coverage in Las Animas; and seventy-seven percent (77%) coverage in Baca County.
+For Family Practitioners (PA), HCI had one-hundred percent (100%) coverage of members in Bent, Costilla, Custer, Huerfano, Mineral, Kiowa, and Saguache Counties; ninety-nine percent (99%) coverage in Las Animas; and seventy-seven percent (77%) coverage in Baca County.

-For in-network PCMPs that are Gynecologist, OB/GYN (MD, DO, NP), HCI had one-hundred percent (100%) coverage of members in Bent, Costilla, Custer, Huerfano, Kiowa, and Saguache counties; ninety-nine percent (99%) coverage in Las Animas County; seventy-eight percent (78%) coverage in Baca County; and fifty-six percent (56%) in Mineral County.
-However, for Gynecology, OB/GYN (PA), HCI had zero percent (0%) coverage in all frontier counties, except Saguache, which had sixty-nine percent (69%) coverage.
+For in-network PCMPs that are Gynecologist, OB/GYN (MD, DO, NP), HCI had one-hundred percent (100%) coverage of members in Bent, Costilla, Custer, Huerfano, Kiowa, and Saguache Counties; ninety-nine percent (99%) coverage in Las Animas County; seventy-eight percent (78%) coverage in Baca County; and fifty-four percent (54.4%) in Mineral County.
+However, for Gynecology, OB/GYN (PA), HCI had zero percent (0%) coverage in all frontier counties, except Saguache, which had sixty-seven percent (67.5%) coverage.
+There was no significant change in PCMP network during the reporting period.

-HCl ensures access to care for members residing in frontier counties where we do not meet the time/ distance requirements by offering telehealth services.
-In addition, HCl's Care Coordination staff connects members to transportation and other services to ensure they can access services.
+HCI ensures access to care for members residing in frontier counties where we do not meet the time/ distance requirements by offering telehealth services.
+In addition, HCI's Care Coordination staff connects members to transportation and other services to ensure they can access services.